ampersand-five/Data-Science-Learning/README.md

   ```bash
   mba deactivate
   ```
-- Install new dependencies by adding them to the venv.yml file and then run:
+- Install new dependencies by adding them to the venv.yml file and then outside the environment (i.e. don't activate it first) run:
   ```bash
   mba env update -f venv.yml
   ```